H&R Block vs. TurboTax: Which Is Best for Your 2021 Tax Return?

 From H&R Block’s support page, you can contact an office, get help with your account or request technical support for your tax preparation product.
 You can also find answers to tax questions and access resources like a tax preparation checklist.

-H&R Block is also the better choice for anyone with prior-year returns to file because its software is available for as far back as 2011 compared to 2016 for TurboTax.
+H&R Block is also the better choice for anyone with prior-year returns to file.
+Whereas TurboTax has 2018 to 2020 prior-year products available, H&R Block goes back to 2017.

 TurboTax and H&R Block both provide robust, easy-to-use platforms with free and paid options.
 And just as important, both companies back their products with accuracy and maximum refund guarantees.